-News Video
+'Shipwreck of 2020' yard display designed by Woodlawn High School freshman

 Latest Weather Blog

-"Shipwreck of 2020" yard display designed by Woodlawn High School freshman
+'Shipwreck of 2020' yard display designed by Woodlawn High School freshman

-BATON ROUGE, LA - What started out as just imagination, soon became a reality right in time for the spookiest night of the year.
+BATON ROUGE - What started out as an idea from a local high schooler became a reality right in time for the spookiest night of the year.

 Cameron Rice, a freshman at Woodlawn High School, began with a simple sketch.